OV3RLORDS-MODS/Node-Manager/README.md

 System ⚙️: Monitor and manage system settings and server status.

-🌟 Why Choose GSM?
+🌟 Why Choose Node Manager?

 It's free for non-commercial use! 🚀 Managing a Project Zomboid server can be complex and time-consuming.
-GSM simplifies this by integrating all essential features into one powerful tool.
-Whether you're running a private server or a large public one, GSM ensures smooth operation and effortless control, making server management a breeze.
+Node Manager simplifies this by integrating all essential features into one powerful tool.
+Whether you're running a private server or a large public one, Node Manager ensures smooth operation and effortless control, making server management a breeze.
 Enjoy all the features without any cost—perfect for both small and large-scale server management!

 -------------------------------------------

 ⚙️ Installation Requirements:

-Python 3.0+: GSM requires Python 3.0 or higher.
+Python 3.0+: Node Manager requires Python 3.0 or higher.

 Make sure to check the box to add Python to your system PATH during installation to avoid setup issues.

-Download GSM:
+Download Node Manager:

 Extract and Set Up: